akkartik/mu/Readme.md

 Any instruction without ingredients or products that starts with a non-alphanumeric character is a label.
-By convention we use '+' to indicate recipe-local label names you can jump to, and surround in '<>' global label names for inserting code at.
+By convention we use '+' to indicate function-local label names you can jump to, and surround in '<>' global label names for inserting code at.

 ---